cloudmesh-community/book/chapters/cloud/use-cases.md

-# Cloud Computing: Use Cases :o:
+# Cloud Computing: Use Cases :o2:

 ![Construction](images/construction.png) ![No](images/no.png)